-Hypoxia-inducible factor 1-α, or HIF-1α, is a protein that is used to sense O2 in humans.
-When activated, it activates processes that yield energy without needing oxygen, while inhibiting processes that do need oxygen.
-It also activates processes like angiogenesis and through the mechanism of EPO.
+Hypoxia-inducible factor 1-α, or HIF-1α, is a protein that is used to sense the concentration of O2 in the cells.
+It is activated when cells are low on oxygen (hypoxia), and when activated, it activates processes that yield energy without needing oxygen, while inhibiting processes that do need oxygen.
+It also activates processes like angiogenesis, which is important in hypoxia.

 HIF-1α is constantly hydroxylated at a proline residue by O2, a process which requires vitamin C and Fe2+.
 After hydroxylation, it binds to a protein called Von Hippel–Lindau protein, or pVHL.
 The HIF-1α-pVHL complex is then ubiquitinated and broken down.

 When O2-saturation is low, HIF-1α can’t be hydroxylated, because hydroxylation requires O2.
-By itself, HIF-1α is a transcription factor.
+When not hydroxylates, HIF-1α is a transcription factor.
 Now that HIF-1α isn’t hydroxylated and broken down it is instead phosphorylated, which prevents it from being broken down, allowing it to do its job as a transcription factor.
 It will then travel into the nucleus and change gene expression of certain genes.

 HIF-1α increases expression of genes that are involved in glycolysis, and lactate dehydrogenase.
 Because glycolysis doesn’t need O2, but the TCA and oxidative phosphorylation do, glycolysis is activated while the latter two are inhibited.
 It also inhibits pyruvate dehydrogenase complex.

-Lastly, HIF-1α modifies complex IV of the oxidative phosphorylation.
+HIF-1α also modifies complex IV of the oxidative phosphorylation.
 It switches out one of its subunits with another subunit that is more effective when O2 is low.

 The mechanism of how cells use VHL and HIF-1α to sense the oxygen level was the subject for the nobel prize of medicine and physiology in 2019.
 Cool stuff!